Onther-Tech/economics/Tokamaklayer2.md

 While doing numeric modeling, we will refer to Boba Network for two reasons.

 First, Boba Network is an appropriate example of a relatively small protocol in a heterogeneous system.
-According to L2Beat, its current market share is approximately 0.59% as of October 5th, KST.
+According to L2Beat, its current market share is approximately 0.59%.

 Second, Boba Network is a good proxy for Tokamak Network.
 Both services utilize the optimistic roll-up technology.
 The size of networks, in terms of TVL, is quite similar, too.
 <br/>